solidi/hl-mods/workspace/redist/readme.txt

     - Fixed cannon flak getting stuck on each another
     - Fixed null spawning weapons
     - Fixed turret rpg rocket z velocity when engaged with the enemy
+    - Fix refresh mutator icons on a level change
+    - Fix silencer model on deploy

 Beta 3 Features: